Installation

 3.In this window, select Deploy a virtual machine from an OVF or OVA file and click on Next

-4.Choose a name for the virtual machine ("CyberQuest" in this example), and click on Click to select files or drag/drop to select files for CYBERQUEST server deployment.
+4.Name the virtual machine (e.g., CYBERQUEST), and click on Click to select files or drag/drop to select files for CYBERQUEST server deployment.

 5.In the new window, locate the CYBERQUEST virtual machine, select the files and click Open > Next.

-7.Select the network and VLAN and check the box for Thin in Disk provisioning, then click Next.
+7.Select the network and check the box for Thin in Disk provisioning, then click Next.

 8.Review the previously selected parameters, click Finish and wait for the import of CYBERQUEST virtual machine to be complete.